udnie/dots/StartHere.md

         'H':    'Matte Help Menu',
         'P':    'Photo Background',
         'Q':    'Close Matte',
-        'R':    'Resize Matte by Height',
+        'V':    'Vary Matte by Height',
         'W':    'White',
         'X':    'Close Matte',
-        'Shift-R - Run Animation'   ## the matte may cover the play buttons 'Space   - Pause/Resume'
+        'R':    'Run Animation'   ## the matte may cover the play buttons 'Space': Pause/Resume'
-        'Shift-S - Stop Animation'
+        'S':    `Stop Animation'
     }

 ---

 **Types**
-The four main types are **'frame', 'pix', 'bkg'** and **'flat'**.
-These help to organize the screen items from front to back as I use the **QGraphicsitem zValue()** in combination with the types to order the scene items list.
+The types are **'frame', 'pix', 'bkg', 'flat', 'shadow', and 'video'** .
+These are used to organize the screen items from front to back as I use the **QGraphicsitem zValue()** in combination with the types to order the scene items list.
 There are two functions, **toFront()** and **lastZval()** that help to make sure the different types I've created are good neighbors.
-The types also determine how the data is to be processed.
+The types also determine how each row of data from the .play file is to be processed.

 #### types and zValue range
 | scene.item  | type  | zValue |